edk0/spy/doc/api/spy.rst

 Functions
 ---------

-.. class:: catch(exit=True)
+.. class:: catch()

    A :term:`context manager`.
-Exceptions raised in the context will be subject to spy's traceback formatting.

-   If ``exit`` is true, the traceback will be printed and :exc:`SystemExit` will be raised.
-Otherwise, a :exc:`CaughtException` will be raised—you can use its :meth:`~CaughtException.print_traceback` method to print the traceback.
+Exceptions raised in the context will be subject to spy's traceback formatting and wrapped in a :exc:`CaughtException`.
+If these are not caught, spy uses an exception hook to force them to be formatted properly.
+If you opt to catch :exc:`CaughtException` instead, you can use its :meth:`~CaughtException.print_traceback` method to print the formatted traceback without exiting.

 .. class:: chain(seq)